Resident Services

 Money is deposited into an account whenever the participant’s rent increases (Rent at beginning of program – whatever rent increases to during interim/annual exam = Amount deposited into account each month)

-Participants may receive interim disbursements while in program
+Participants may receive interim disbursements while in the program.

-Participants receive full payout at end of program, so long as all goals are met
+Participants receive full payout at the end of program, so long as all goals are met.

-Most participants’ complete program with $2000 plus in escrow accounts – This money is paid directly to the participant in the form of a check.
-Participant may use for whatever he/she chooses
+Most participants complete the program with $2000 plus in escrow accounts – This money is paid directly to the participant in the form of a check.
+Participant may use for whatever he/she chooses.

 FAQ